Saturday, February 8, 2020

 Takeaways from visit to Western Museum of Flight, January 2020, part 2: Northrop and Teledyne Ryan drones

-It is common knowledge that American drones specifically designed for combat became widespread only in the late 1990s, even though unmanned air vehicles as a whole have been in widespread use by the US military since the 1940s.
-Thus, most Americans who take a vested interest in US weaponry may not realize that drone technology has existed in the United States for about as long as heavier-than-air powered flight.
-Although the Northrop Grumman's RQ-4 Global Hawk and RQ-180 reconnaissance UAVs and X-47B Pegasus UCAV technology demonstrator have made some headlines in the US aerospace defense news arena, Northrop actually entered the UAV business design in 1952 when it acquired the Radioplane Company (responsible for developing the OQ-2/3/7/13/14/TDD target drones in World War II) that year, continuing the manufacturing activities of Radioplane in Van Nuys before moving its UAV business to Newbury Park in Ventura County in 1962, after which Radioplane Division was renamed Northrop-Ventura.
-Another major player in American subsonic drone development during the Cold War was the Ryan Aeronautical division of Teledyne, which built the Firebee, Lightning Bug, and Firefly drones.
-Since the Radioplane Division of Northrop and Teledyne Ryan were key players in US military subsonic drone development during the Cold War, and the Ryan Aeronautical Division of Teledyne would later become part of Northrop Grumman, I've decided to discuss in this post a number of Northrop- and Teledyne Ryan-built drones that I saw at the Western Museum of Flight when it visited the museum last month.
+Northrop Grumman has emerged as a key player in the non-combat and combat unmanned air vehicle market since the late 1990s with the RQ-4 Global Hawk and "RQ-180" high-altitude reconnaissance UAVs and X-47B Pegasus UCAV technology demonstrator.
+However, Northrop actually entered the unmanned aircraft business in 1952 when it acquired the Van Nuys-based Radioplane Company which had produced large quantities of OQ-2/3/7/13/14/TDD target drones in World War II, continuing the manufacturing activities of Radioplane in Van Nuys before moving its UAV business to Newbury Park in Ventura County in 1962, after which Radioplane Division was renamed Northrop-Ventura.
+Another major player in American subsonic drone development during the Cold War was the Ryan Aeronautical division of Teledyne, which built the Firebee, Lightning Bug, and Firefly drones, and it undertook the design of the RQ-4 high-altitude unmanned reconnaissance drone and RQ-8 Fire Scout rotorcraft in the first decade after the Cold War's end.
+Since the Radioplane/Northrop Ventura and Teledyne Ryan were key players in US military subsonic UAV development during the Cold War, and the Ryan Aeronautical Division of Teledyne would later become part of Northrop Grumman (which mean that the RQ-4 and RQ-8 became Northrop Grumman products, I've decided to discuss in this post a number of Northrop- and Teledyne Ryan-built drones that I saw at the Western Museum of Flight when it visited the museum last month.

-The first drone on display at the Western Museum of Flight that deserves discussion is the Northrop (Radioplane) RP-71 Falconer propeller-driven drone (designated SD-1 by the US Army and designated MQM-57 by the Pentagon after 1963).
-Developed in 1955 as a derivative of Radioplane's earlier Quail drone (originally called OQ-19 by USAAF and KD2R-1/2/3/4 by US Navy; later redesignated MQM-33), it was designed for battlefield reconnaissance and had a slightly bigger fuselage than the Shelduck.
-The MQM-57 was launched from a ground platform by RATO booster, and could release flares to illuminate the night sky on night reconnaissance missions.
+The first drone on display at the Western Museum of Flight that deserves discussion is the Northrop (Radioplane) RP-71 Falconer propeller-driven drone (redesignated MQM-57 after 1963).
+Developed in 1955 from Radioplane's prolific Quail drone (called OQ-19 by USAAF/US Air Force and KD2R-1/2/3/4 by US Navy; later redesignated MQM-33), it was designed for battlefield reconnaissance in support of ground troops and had a slightly bigger fuselage than the Shelduck.
+The MQM-57 was also called the SD-1 because the US Army allocated the designation AN/USD-1 to the surveillance UAV system that included the drone itself.
+The Falconer carried a KS-54 or KS-61 camera system (including a KA-39A or KA-30 still picture camera, respectively), flare ejectors, and an AN/DPN-32 (later AN/DPN-62(V)) radar beacon, and it was tracked on the ground using the AN/MPQ-29 radar system.
+The MQM-57 was launched from a ground-based zero-length launcher and boosted to altitude by a RATO booster, and it could release flares to illuminate the night sky on night reconnaissance missions.
+After a reconnaissance flight, a Falconer would be recovered by parachute.
 About 1,500 Falconers were built, and they served the US Army and other armies of main US allies until the 1970s.

 Left: Northrop KD2R-5/MQM-36 Shelduck at Western Museum of Flight.